Aaron98990/ways-of-the-game/spirit-of-the-game.md

 ## Subjective

+A player is the second-to-last defender and is technically offside by having one foot in their opponent's half and one foot in their own half but clearly understands they can't be in their opponent's half.
+- For recreational soccer, I have allowed this to slide twice.

 Disallowing a goal for kneeling down on the ground to showboat while scoring.
 - Some referees deem this as unsporting behavior.
 It's not wrong.
 Personally, I would allow the goal to stand.